top of page

 approx 300x200x100cm, 2021-2022

-Almost 300 casts of sugar beet roots, made from a sanitary ceramic mass glazed with sugar beet leaf ash, are randomly arranged in a pile.
-If these non-productive production bodies represent the ideal image of a muscular fruiting body without a mouth, limbs, organs, posture, or expression, then the ashes in this ceramic installation play the role of a witness.
+In this thought-provoking ceramic installation, nearly 300 casts of sugar beet roots, meticulously crafted from sanitary ceramic mass and glazed with sugar beet leaf ash, are purposefully arranged in a scattered pile.
+These non-productive production bodies, stripped of traditional features such as mouth, limbs, organs, posture, or expression, stand as an abstract representation of the idealized form of a muscular fruiting body.

 bottom of page